ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 Status: implementation-ready

 This is the canonical entry point for implementing the embedded Caliban Gateway.
 An implementation agent should read this document completely before editing code.
-The Wayfinder map and tickets preserve rationale and deeper detail, but the implementation must not depend on reconstructing the architecture from them.
+The plan overview, decisions, and tickets preserve rationale and deeper detail, but the implementation must not depend on reconstructing the architecture from them.

 ## Instructions for the implementation agent

 1. Start from a fresh branch based on the then-current `series/3.x`.
 Do not base implementation on `wip_gateway`.
 2. Treat the gateway code currently present on `wip_gateway` as an abandoned prototype.
 Its `SuperGraph`, `SubGraph`, ZQuery routing, `Extend`, and `ResponseValue` execution APIs impose no compatibility constraint.
 3. Read [the gateway domain language](CONTEXT.md) after this document and use its terms consistently.
-4. Implement the vertical slices in order.
-Each slice must end in executable behavior and acceptance checks; do not build all internals independently and connect them at the end.
+4. Implement the ticket milestones below in dependency order.
+Each milestone must end in executable behavior and acceptance checks; do not build all internals independently and connect them at the end.
 5. Do not reopen settled architecture because another design looks locally simpler.
 Reopen a decision only when compilation, a specification conflict, the selected acceptance suites, or measurements demonstrate that the stated contract cannot work.
 6. Private representations and algorithms may change freely behind the fixed seams.
 When a performance seam is called out, measure before specializing it.
-7. Record any necessary deviation and its evidence in this document or a linked decision before allowing the implementation to drift silently.
+7. The milestone sequence and ticket dependency graph are one plan.
+If they ever disagree, reconcile the documents before writing code instead of explaining the mismatch separately.

 ## Goal